Getting StartedBest PracticesNormalizing Video Input for the Web

 • 8-bit 4:2:0 or below: Color depth and chroma subsampling will be normalized to 8-bit 4:2:0.
 This means that high dynamic range video (HDR) will be normalized to SDR, which can result in color changes in the video output.

-• Simple Edit Decision Lists: Edit Decision List (EDL)‘s added during post-production with complex EDLs will be noramlized to Simple EDLs.
+• Simple Edit Decision Lists: Edit Decision Lists (EDL)‘s added during post-production with complex EDLs will be normalized to Simple EDLs.

 • Frame rate between 5 and 120: Video frame rates within the range of 10 to 120 will be preserved.
 Video with less than 10 fps or greater than 120 fps will be normalized to 30 fps.

-• Square Pixel Aspect Ratio: Pixel Aspect Ratio is a ratio of pixel’s width to the height of that pixel.
-The value 1:1 represents Square Pixel Aspect Ratio.
-Videos with any other value with be normalized to a 1:1 Square Pixel Aspect Ratio.
+• Square Pixel Aspect Ratio: Pixel Aspect Ratio is the ratio of a pixel’s width to the height of that pixel.
+The value 1:1 represents the Square Pixel Aspect Ratio.
+Videos with other values will be normalized to a 1:1 Square Pixel Aspect Ratio.

-• AAC audio CODEC: AAC is the audio CODEC most in use today, and is supported by almost every device.
-While imgix accepts other CODECs as input, imgix will normalized other audio CODECs to AAC audio.
+• AAC audio codec: AAC is the audio codec most used today and is supported by almost every device.
+While Imgix accepts other CODECs as input, Imgix will normalize other audio CODECs to AAC audio.

-• 12 hour duration: The max video duration for any video is 12 hours.
+• 12-hour duration: Any video’s maximum duration is 12 hours.
 If a video is longer than this, it will be cut short.

 Modifying Videos for Standard Input

-If you wish to normalize your videos prior to serving them with the Video API, you can do so by using several different tools.
+You can use several different tools if you wish to normalize your videos before serving them with the Video API.

 Using ffmpeg

-ffmpeg is a open-source CLI tool that can be used to modify video files.
-To use ffmpeg to normalize an imgix video prior to using the Video API, follow these instructions:
+ffmpeg is an open-source CLI tool that can modify video files.
+To use ffmpeg to normalize an Imgix video before using the Video API, follow these instructions:

 1. Install ffmpeg